sazzy4o/applicationinsights-cloudflareworkers/README.md

 ## Contributing

 I am open to pull requests.
 Please summarize the changes you make.
-If you have large changes please open an issue, so we can discuss.
+If you have large changes please open an issue, so we can discuss before you start working on the changes.